Hepatitis C Antibody

 What might affect my test results?

-Hepatitis C antibody is just one of many tests that healthcare professionals use to diagnose a HCV infection.
+Hepatitis C antibody is just 1 of many tests that healthcare professionals use to diagnose a HCV infection.
 It simply notes that you have been exposed to the virus.
 It can't tell a current infection from a past infection.
 A weak positive test result could be a false-positive.

 How do I get ready for this test?